slntrisss/BenyamList/README.md

 * Charts

 ## Sources
-This app is inspired by Apple "Reminders" app
+This app is inspired by Apple's "Reminders" app